 A huge repository of dharma talks are available here: dharmaseed.org.
 Click on “talks” and either view the most recent talks (there’s an RSS feed, too), or search for things like “forgiveness” or “difficulty” or “love,” whatever you’re interested in hearing.
 These are talks about life and self, and they’re very interesting perspectives.
 They are not meditations.
 My favorite teachers are Jack Kornfield, and any monastic, e.g. Thanissara and Kittisaro.

 There are good, free guided meditations at the UCLA Mindful Awareness Research Center.
 This short meditation is great, too, and anything from Dr. Robert Foster.
-Jack Kornfield has wonderful guided meditations for sale, too .
+Jack Kornfield has wonderful guided meditations for sale, too , as does Tara Brach.
 I enjoy meditations on loving kindness, forgiveness, breathing, awareness, joy, and working with difficulties.

 What I tend to do is meditate 2-3 times per week, for anywhere from 5-45 minutes each.
 I listen to a Dharma talks on the bus, car ride, or while working out.
 The Dharma talks provide the perspective, and the meditations are practices, like lifting mind weights that produce happiness instead of big muscles.